yjp20/prism/docs/guides/02-request-validation.md

 Requests which expect a request body, query parameter, or a path parameter, will be validated.

-For example, let's make a a POST with a JSON body which is missing the required `name` parameter.
+For example, let's make a POST with a JSON body which is missing the required `name` parameter.
 We'll be using the [petstore openapi 2 version][petstore-oas2].

 ```bash
 curl -X POST -s -D "/dev/stderr" -H "content-type: application/json" -d '{"tag":"Stowford"}' http://127.0.0.1:4010/pets
 ```

-In such case, Prism will:
+In this case, Prism will:

-- Look for a response with status code `422` on the operation you were trying to execute
+- Look for a response with status code `422` on the operation you were trying to execute.
-- If there's not a `422` defined, it will look for a response with status code `400` on the operation you were trying to execute
+- If there's not a `422` defined, it will look for a response with status code `400` on the operation you were trying to execute.
 - In case there's neither a `422` nor a `400` defined, Prism will create a `422` response code for you indicating all the validation errors it found along the way.
 Such response will have a payload conforming the [application/problem+json][rfc7807] specification.

-To get back to our example, since the operation hasn't any error response defined, Prism will generate a 422 response for me:
+To get back to our example, since the operation hasn't any error response defined, Prism will generate a 422 response:

 ```
 HTTP/1.1 422 Unprocessable Entity